Water (2005 film)

-Water is a dark introspect into the tales of rural Indian widows in the 1940s and covers controversial and subjects such as child marriage, misogyny and ostracism.
+Water is a dark introspect into the tales of rural Indian widows in the 1940s and covers controversial subjects such as child marriage, misogyny and ostracism.
 The film premiered at the 2005 Toronto International Film Festival, where it was honoured with the Opening Night Gala, and was released across Canada in November of that year.
 It was first released in India on 9 March 2007.

 The film stars Seema Biswas, Lisa Ray, John Abraham and Sarala Kariyawasam in pivotal roles and Manorama, Kulbhushan Kharbanda, Waheeda Rehman, Raghuvir Yadav and Vinay Pathak in supporting roles.
 Featured songs for the film were composed by A. R. Rahman, with lyrics by Sukhwinder Singh and Raqeeb Alam.
 After Rahman quit the film following nationwide controversy, the background score was composed by Mychael Danna, although the songs which Rahman had composed before opting out were retained.

 In 2008, inspired by the film, Dilip Mehta directed a documentary, The Forgotten Woman about widows in India.
 The film was also written by Deepa Mehta.

+Water was announced as Canada's submission for the Academy Award for Best International Feature Film at the 79th Academy Awards, it was nominated, but it did not win.

 Plot

-In 1938 India, Chuyia (Sarala Kariyawasam) is an eight-year-old girl, whose husband suddenly dies.
+In 1938 India, Chuyia is an eight-year-old girl, whose husband suddenly dies.
 In keeping with traditions of widowhood, she is dressed in a white sari, her head is shaven and she is left in an ashram, to spend the rest of her life in renunciation.
 There are fourteen women who live in the dilapidated house, sent there to expiate bad karma, as well as to relieve their families of the financial and emotional burdens of caring for widows.
-The ashram is ruled by Madhumati (Manorama), a pompous lady in her 70s.
-Her only friend is the pimp, Gulabi (Raghuvir Yadav), a hijra who keeps Madhumati supplied with cannabis.
-The two also have a side business: Gulabi helps Madhumati prostitute Kalyani (Lisa Ray), a beautiful young widow, by ferrying her across the Ganges to customers.
+The ashram is ruled by Madhumati, a pompous lady in her 70s.
+Her only friend is the pimp, Gulabi, a hijra who keeps Madhumati supplied with cannabis.
+The two also have a side business: Gulabi helps Madhumati prostitute Kalyani, a beautiful young widow, by ferrying her across the Ganges to customers.
 Kalyani was forced into prostitution as a teenager to support the ashram.

-Shakuntala (Seema Biswas) is perhaps the most enigmatic of the women.
-Attractive, witty and sharp, she is also one of the few widows who can read.
+Shakuntala is perhaps the most enigmatic of the women.
+Witty and sharp, she is also one of the few widows who can read.
 She exudes enough anger that even Madhumati leaves her alone.
 Shakuntala is caught between being a God-fearing, devout Hindu, and her hatred of being a widow.
-She seeks the counsel of Sadananda (Kulbhushan Kharbanda), a priest, who makes her aware of her unjust and unholy situation.
+She seeks the counsel of Sadananda, a priest, who makes her aware of her unjust and unholy situation.
 She becomes attached to Chuyia upon her arrival at the ashram.

 Chuyia is convinced that her stay is a temporary one and that her mother will come to take her away but quickly adapts to her new life.
-She befriends Kalyani, and witnesses Kalyani's budding romance with Narayan (John Abraham), a charming upper-class follower of Mahatma Gandhi.
+She befriends Kalyani, and witnesses Kalyani's budding romance with Narayan, a charming upper-class follower of Mahatma Gandhi.
 Despite her initial reluctance, Kalyani eventually buys into his dream of marriage and a new life in Calcutta.
 She agrees to go away with him.